 There’s no free trial or free version available, which is a shame.
 On the plus side, though, a suite of advanced features is included with all plans, such as the popular Extra theme, the Bloom email opt-in plugin, and the Monarch social sharing plugin.

 When it comes to the Divi builder itself, it boasts an attractive drag-and-drop editing interface.
-It uses a what you see is what you get (WYSIWYG) editing style, enabling you to place site elements exactly where you want them.
+It uses a WYSIWYG editing style, enabling you to place site elements exactly where you want them.

 Advanced styling can be added with custom CSS code, and personalized templates can be saved and used to create new pages or websites.
 There are also several global elements and design settings that you can use to ensure your site’s overall appearance remains consistent across the board.